furkandurmus/ComfyUi-Style-Transfer/README.md

 ## Project Overview

 This repository contains an implementation of an advanced image style transfer tool using ComfyUI, a powerful interface for Stable Diffusion models.
-The project aims to apply artistic styles from reference images to target images, with a particular focus on handling complex scenarios including images with text.
+The project aims to apply artistic styles from reference images to target images.

 ## Features